-I am a marketing, digital strategy and social media advisor with a few key outside interests that keep me busy throughout the year.
+By trade I am a marketing, digital strategy and social media advisor with a few key outside interests that allow me to use these skills in various ways.

-I have several pastimes, but there are six things that tend to take up most of my free time.
-These are Disney travel, backyard BBQ over hardwood heat, songwriting/guitar, snowboarding and photography.
+I have several pastimes, but there are three things that I am most passionate about.
+These are Disney travel, backyard BBQ over hardwood heat, and songwriting/guitar.

 You can find out more about each of these in the interests section of my site.